wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/3-manage-configure-microsoft-phone-numbers.md

 To manually submit a new port order, you must do the following steps in order:

-1. Download the Letter of Authorization ‎(‎LOA) for the country/region.
+1. Download the Letter of Authorization (LOA) for the country/region.
 Available from Microsoft docs.
 Link in the resources section.

 1. Complete the form.

 1. Send it to the Microsoft PSTN service desk.

 > [!NOTE]
-> There's a tick box to specify if you're porting user vs. service numbers.
+> There's a check box to specify if you're porting user vs. service numbers.
 Each port must only be for one number type.

 To contact the PSTN service desk, perform the following steps: